 The next quarterly meeting of ACBM will be held on Saturday, July 28th, at Joseph's Grill, 140 South Wabasha Street, in St. Paul, from 12:00 Noon to 4:00 P. M.

 ACBM Annual Picnic and auction will be held on Saturday, August 18, 2018 at the home of Mike and Elaine Vining, 5257 Logan Ave N, Minneapolis, MN from 11:30 to 3:30 pm

 Events of interest

-The Twin Cities Blind Audio Dart League continues their season on Tuesday, January 9th.
+The Twin Cities Blind Audio Dart League will continue their season on Tuesday, September 11th.
 Email Phil Sporer at email@example.com for more information.

 The Blind Computer Users meet on the third Saturday of the month from 1:00 to 3:00 P. M. at the Minneapolis Central Library, 300 Nicollet Mall in Minneapolis.
 Call Bill Herzog at (612) 408-9415 for more information.

 Fellowship of the Blind meets for a meal and religious discussion on the second Saturday of the month from 12:00 to 2:00 P. M. at Faith Lutheran Church, 3430 51st Street East, in Minneapolis.
 Call Joyce at (612-729-5463 for more information.